-BAKED BUTTERNUT SQUASH PASTA this makeshift pasta dish doesn't contain any "pasta" at all, it's more in the lasagna family, but for the days when you don't have any dripped yogurt or DCCC available.
+this makeshift pasta dish doesn’t contain any “pasta” at all, it’s more in the lasagna family, but for the days when you don’t have any dripped yogurt or dry curd cottage cheese available.

 Who doesn’t love pasta?
 For real.
 If you don’t love pasta well…I don’t know you.
 Pasta is one of the most comforting dishes out there.
 It’s that whole combination of carb-y noodles, cheese, meat and marinara sauce.
 If you’re gluten free or grain free there are plenty of pasta alternatives out there, that aren’t made with wheat.
 However there’s also another option to get your pasta fix, and that is by way of squash.